returaxel/Console-Coding-babysteps/Homework/assignments.md

 loop and repeate a block of code until your conditions are met, and you want to exit the loop.
 This is called iteration.

-A while loop in Python is a very powerful tool that every Python programmer will make use of in a variety of use cases.
+A while loop in PowerShell is a very powerful tool that a PowerShell programmer cal make use of in a variety of use cases.

 For instance, here is how you can use a while loop to count to 100:

-	number = 0
+	$number = 0
-	while number < 100:
+	while ($number -lt 100){
-		number += 1
+		$number += 1
-		print(number)
+		Write-Host $number
+	}

 The while condition here is clear: While number is less than 100, increment number by 1, and print it out on the screen.
 Since number is 1 after the first iteration, the loop will go over it again and proceed until number is no longer less than 100.
 The loop will then break and any code after the while loop will execute.